Joseffb/rust-mcp-filesystem-parsers/README.md

 📝 Refer to the [project documentation](https://rust-mcp-stack.github.io/rust-mcp-filesystem) for installation and configuration instructions.

-⭐️ It is also available on [Docker Hub’s MCP Registry](https://hub.docker.com/mcp/server/rust-mcp-filesystem) at: https://hub.docker.com/mcp/server/rust-mcp-filesystem
+⭐️ It's forked and extended from [Docker Hub’s MCP Registry](https://hub.docker.com/mcp/server/rust-mcp-filesystem) at: https://hub.docker.com/mcp/server/rust-mcp-filesystem

+## Extensions
+- ** Can read PDF, Excel and other file formats now, with plans to extend as needed.

 ## Features